Skip to main content

 What Does the Data Say about Cardiovascular and Prostate Health?

-Concerns about the cardiovascular and prostate safety of have been the subject of extensive research.
+Concerns about the cardiovascular and prostate safety of testosterone therapy have been the subject of extensive research.
 Multiple large-scale, randomized controlled trials and subsequent meta-analyses provide a clear picture of the long-term risk profile when therapy is properly managed.

 A well-structured hormonal therapy protocol is a dynamic process, continuously adjusted based on laboratory data and patient response to ensure both efficacy and safety.